markdconnelly/MarkConnellyPowerShellModule/README.md

     - Reader role assigned at the top management group

 ## Secret Dependencies
 This module has a few secrets that must be stored in the SecretStore in order to function properly.
+The default method of connecting in this module is using a service principal.
+A parameter allows you to quickly switch from a development environment to a production environment.

-These secrets are listed below:
+The required secrets are listed below:
 1. Development Application:
     - DevPSAppID = (Your Development Application (Client) ID)
     - DevPSAppTenantID = (Your Development Tenant ID)